-You can start, change or stop using Centrepay whenever you like.
+You can choose when to start, change or stop using Centrepay.

-You can use it for your regular bills and other ongoing expenses, such as rent, electricity and phone.
+You can use Centrepay for your regular bills and other expenses, such as rent and electricity.

-You can only use Centrepay to pay a business that we've approved.
+You can only use Centrepay to pay a business approved with us.

 You can find a list of businesses that use Centrepay in your area.
 Enter your location into the find a business or organisation search tool.
 It’ll show you a list of businesses near you.